pwsafrica/pwsafrica.github.io/pages/2_2019-applications.md

 A: Monday 19 to Friday 30 August 2019.

 Q: Where is the workshop taking place? <br>
-A: School of ICT, College of Science and Tehcnology, University of Rwanda, Kigali.
+A: School of ICT, College of Science and Tec8nology, University of Rwanda, Kigali.

 Q: What venue within the School of ICT is the workshop taking place? <br>
 A: Computer lab, third floor, Kalisimbi building (formerly Kist IV building).

 Q: What is the teaching schedule like? <br>
-A: The morning session will run from 9000 to 1300, while the afternoon session will run from 1430 to 1630.
+A: The morning session will run from 9000 to 1300, while the afternoon session will run from 1430 to 1830.
 Each session will involve teaching with lots of hands-on programming.

 Q: Is there provision for accommodation, meals and transportation for the participants? <br>
 A: No. You will have to cater for this yourself.